-At Lebowitz & Mzhen, LLC, our lawyers understand the human toll that traffic accidents can exact.
+At Lebowitz & Mzhen Personal Injury Lawyers, our lawyers understand the human toll that traffic accidents can exact.
 Considering that the majority of roadway collisions could have been prevented, they are usually the result of a careless or negligent act of one single person.
 Whether a serious injury-related traffic collision takes place on the beltway outside Washington, D.C., on the city streets of Baltimore or on a two-lane road near Gaithersburg, the long-term impact to victims and their families is always a concern.

 Over the course of work as car and truck injury claims attorneys, we have meet individuals who have sustained serious injuries that sometimes result in long-term and often permanent disability.
 As experienced trial lawyers skilled in personal injury, auto accident and insurance law, we fully understand the pain and discomfort that victims of automobile accidents must endure.
 And, with more than 30,000 injury-related car accidents taking place across Maryland every year, the odds that someone reading this may be hurt or injured in the future is not necessarily remote.

 Car, truck and motorcycle accidents kill tens of thousands of people nationwide each year, but automobile-related injuries place many more people on the lists of permanently disabled.
 While it is possible to argue which permanent injuries are the hardest to deal with, the loss of one’s eyesight likely ranks high on the list of undesirable outcomes from a roadway collision.